Learning to grow: control of material self-assembly using evolutionary reinforcement learning: Abstract

 \section{Abstract}

 We show that neural networks trained by evolutionary reinforcement learning can enact efficient molecular self-assembly protocols.
-Presented with molecular simulation trajectories, networks learn to change temperature and chemical potential in order to promote the assembly of desired structures or choose between isoenergetic polymorphs.
-In the first case, networks reproduce in a qualitative sense the results of previously-known protocols, but faster and with slightly higher fidelity; in the second case they identify strategies previously unknown, from which we can extract physical insight.
+Presented with molecular simulation trajectories, networks learn to change temperature and chemical potential in order to promote the assembly of desired structures or choose between competing polymorphs.
+In the first case, networks reproduce in a qualitative sense the results of previously-known protocols, but faster and with higher fidelity; in the second case they identify strategies previously unknown, from which we can extract physical insight.
 Networks that take as input the elapsed time of the simulation or microscopic information from the system are both effective, the latter more so.
-The network architectures we have used can be straightforwardly adapted to handle a large number of input data and output control parameters, and so can be applied to a broad range of systems.
+The evolutionary scheme we have used is simple to implement and can be applied to a broad range of examples of experimental self-assembly, whether or not one can monitor the experiment as it proceeds.
 Our results have been achieved with no human input beyond the specification of which order parameter to promote, pointing the way to the design of synthesis protocols by artificial intelligence.

-Molecular self-assembly is the spontaneous organization of molecules or nanoparticles into ordered structures\c{whitesides1991molecular,biancaniello2005colloidal,park2008dna,nykypanchuk2008dna,ke2012three}.
-It is a phenomenon that happens out of equilibrium, and so while we have empirical and theoretical understanding of certain self-assembling systems and certain process that occur during assembly\c{doye2004inhibition,romano2011colloidal,glotzer2004self,doye2007condensed,rapaport2010modeling,reinhardt2014numerical,murugan2015undesired,whitelam2015statistical,nguyen2016design,whitelam2014self, jadrich2017probabilistic,lutsko2019crystals}, we lack a predictive theoretical framework for self-assembly.
+Molecular self-assembly is the spontaneous organization of molecules or nanoparticles into ordered structures\c{whitesides1991molecular,biancaniello2005colloidal,park2008dna,nykypanchuk2008dna,ke2012three,pfeifer2018synthetic}.
+It is a phenomenon that happens out of equilibrium, and so while we have empirical and theoretical understanding of certain self-assembling systems and certain processes that occur during assembly\c{doye2004inhibition,romano2011colloidal,glotzer2004self,doye2007condensed,rapaport2010modeling,reinhardt2014numerical, de2015crystallization,murugan2015undesired,whitelam2015statistical,nguyen2016design,whitelam2014self,jadrich2017probabilistic,lutsko2019crystals,fan2019orientational}, we lack a predictive theoretical framework for self-assembly.
 That is to say, given a set of molecules and ambient conditions, and an observation time, we cannot in general predict which structures and phases the molecules will form, and what will be the yield of the desired structure when (and if) it forms.
+As a result, industrial processes that use self-assembly, such as the crystallization of pharmaceuticals, require an empirical search of materials and protocols, often at considerable time and cost\c{chen2011pharmaceutical,threlfall2000crystallisation,rodriguez1999significance,shekunov2000crystallization}.